Viburnum x burkwoodii

 Deciduous, Evergreen, Shrubs

-To 6–12 ft. tall, 4–8 ft. wide.
+Deciduous in coldest areas, nearly evergreen elsewhere.
+Grows to 6–12 ft. tall and 4–8 ft. wide.
 Glossy dark green leaves reach 3 in. long, have white, hairy undersides; turn purplish red in cold weather.
 Dense, 4-in. clusters of pink buds open to very fragrant, white flowers in late winter or early spring.
 Blue-black fruit is not showy.
 Early growth is straggly, but mature plants are dense.
 Can be espaliered.

 ‘Chenault’ (V. chenaultii).
 Denser, more compact, slightly later blooming, more deciduous in mild climates than the species.

 ‘Mohawk’.
 Zones 1–12, 14–24.
 Grows to 7 ft. tall and 5 ft. wide.
 Red buds are showy long before they open into white flowers.
 Showy orange-red fall color.